 The foreground image will be drawn centered in the window, but since we specify the draw position for the top-left corner of the texture we’ll need to offset it some to put the center of the image in the center of the screen.
 This offset is computed by moving the x draw position left by half the texture width and the y position up by half the image width from the center of the screen.
 If we didn’t do this offset the top-left corner of the image would be drawn at the center of the screen instead.

 After drawing our textures we’ll present the render and give ourselves a few seconds to admire our work.

 Before we exit we’ve got to free our textures, renderer and window and quit SDL.

 If everything went well and you used the images provided you should see this draw to your window.

-If you have any issues check your error log to see where problems may have occurred and/or post a comment below.
+If you have any issues check your error log to see where problems may have occurred and/or send an email or tweet.